 The government shutdown began last week, and that almost instantly created major changes that impacted the business world.
 The longer it lasts, the more significant damage it will do – and federal employees won't be the only ones suffering.
 Small businesses will experience a range of issues, from slower hiring to loss of revenue.
 Here are six ways small businesses could be affected by the government shutdown.

 No small business loans

-Any small business owner who was hoping to get approved for a loan from the U.S. Small Business Administration (SBA) will have to put those plans on hold.
+Any small business owner hoping to get approved for a loan from the U.S. Small Business Administration (SBA) has to wait.
 With the majority of SBA employees on furlough, processing for most of the SBA's lending programs are on hold.

 National parks business

 While national parks were closed during 2013's government shutdown, Interior Secretary Ryan Zinke said most parks will not be affected, stating that "our public lands and our monuments really belong to the people and not the government."

 However, some parks and monuments might still close, which will affect businesses in the area.
 Because there won't be the typical influx of people, these small businesses won't have as many customers.
 Most located in and around the country's national parks rely on tourists to survive.
 Without them, they could see a significant drop in revenue.

 As part of the shutdown, many federal employees are locked out of their job and, therefore, not heading to work each day.
 Small companies located near and around federal buildings, like those near national parks and monuments, won't see as much business as usual.
 Nowhere is the impact greater than in Washington, D.C., where the majority of the furloughed employees are based.